memari-majid/Agentic-AI-Systems/docs/AI_Systems/index.md

 ⏱️ **Estimated reading time: 3 minutes**

 This track covers the theoretical underpinnings of agentic systems, providing you with the conceptual foundation needed to understand and design intelligent agents.
+These principles form the basis for working with modern frameworks like Pydantic AI, OpenAI Swarm, and enterprise platforms covered in our [Modern AI Frameworks](../Modern_AI_Frameworks/index.md) track.

 ## Table of Contents